HomeBlogAgileProduct Backlog Refinement in Scrum

 • Feel free to break down the product backlog items during the meeting.

-After the product backlog refinement meeting, the team can update the Product Backlog items in the line, based on the discussions held.
+After the product backlog refinement scrum meeting, the team can update the Product Backlog items in the line, based on the discussions held.
 Finally, you can get a potentially shippable product, ready to be deployed in the market.

 Boost your project management skills with PMP certification preparation and unleash your full potential!